 Design sets are not all created equal.
 An excellent final construction set for Division 27 & 28 systems should be well-documented with notes and comments for all systems in scope, complete with room layouts, riser diagrams, equipment rack elevations, floor plans, detail sheets, and typical room layouts where applicable.

 Consider an NTI conference center renovation project to illustrate how all designs are not equal.
 NTI was called in after construction began to design an upgrade to the WiFi system.
 The design team did not include a technology design consultant.
-Once under construction, the client realized that the Wi-Fi was inadequate for the renovated conference center, now in the construction phase.
-Our client explained that inadequate Wi-Fi was overlooked during the planning and design phases of the project.
+Once under construction, the client realized that the WiFi was inadequate for the renovated conference center, now in the construction phase.
+Our client explained that WiFi was overlooked during the planning and design phases of the project.
 NTI was hired to provide a solution that would not involve destroying the already completed walls.
-We did exactly that, however, the cost of implementing a design after the construction had commenced was an avoidable and unnecessary cost.
+We did precisely that; however, the cost of implementing a design after the construction had commenced was avoidable and unnecessary.

-Even when all systems are addressed early, there can be problems depending on who provides the design.
+Even when all systems are addressed early, there can be problems depending on who provides the Design.
 NTI once provided the cabling infrastructure and security system design for a new high rise mixed-use (hotel/residential) project.
-During the design phase, we performed a peer review of the proposed AV systems design for the upscale residential units.
-We found that the proposed "very high-end" AV systems would have created serious sound/noise intrusion issues between the common walls in the residences.
-The importance of appreciating the effect of the high end systems was missed.
+We performed a peer review of the proposed AV systems design for the upscale residential units during the design phase.
+We found that the proposed "very high-end" AV systems would have created severe sound/noise intrusion issues between the residences' common walls.
+The importance of appreciating the effect of the high-end systems was missed.
 With NTI's redesign right-sizing the systems, the owner saved hundreds of thousands of dollars.

-There is always a risk of unexpected technology issues during the project so the quality of the company and the service they provide are a major benefit for the owner.
+There is always a risk of unexpected technology issues during the project, so the company's quality and the service they provide are a significant benefit for the owner.
 Without an owner's advocate for the technology on the team who fully understands the importance of a complete design, these unexpected issues can become problems.
 If NTI is on the project, these issues become opportunities for us to save the project's owner significant money.
-Our proactive approach and knowledge of technology design seek to identify potential issues before they happen.
-Our approach eliminates or corrects problems before they become costly for the owner.
-We have numerous examples of projects where we saved more than our design fees because we avoided or solved an unexpected problem.
+Our proactive approach and knowledge of technology design seek to identify potential problems before they happen.
+Our approach eliminates or corrects issues before they become costly for the owner.
+We have numerous projects where we saved more than our design fees because we avoided or solved an unexpected problem.

 NTI is diligent in providing our services for a lump sum fee, without asking for additional services for minor changes.
-We are proud that our clients know that unless there are changes clearly outside of our project's proposal/contract, NTI will not request additional services fees.
-Owners certainly appreciate this approach as compared to the opposite approach of routinely delivering add services proposals throughout the project.
-This also helps explain why the proposal with the lowest design fees is not necessarily the best value for the owner.
+We are proud that our clients know that unless there are changes outside of our project's proposal/contract, NTI will not request additional services fees.
+Owners certainly appreciate this approach compared to the opposite method of routinely delivering service proposals throughout the project.
+This also helps explain why the proposal with the lowest design fees is not necessarily the owner's best value.

-NTI has enjoyed consistent growth, nearly exclusively driven by returning clients and new clients who were referred to us by an existing client.
+NTI has enjoyed consistent growth, nearly exclusively driven by returning clients and new clients referred to us by an existing client.
 We consider this to be evidence that the NTI approach works well.
-Most of our new projects are from returning clients and our new clients are referred by an existing client.
-Those new clients often return after a first experience, subsequently delivering a 2nd, 3rd or 4th project.
-Many of our architect clients have hired NTI dozens of times, and we have owner clients who dictate that NTI be on the architect's team even before the architect is selected.
+Most of our new projects are from returning clients, and our new clients are referred by an existing client.
+Those new clients often return after a first experience, subsequently delivering a 2nd, 3rd, or 4th project.
+Many of our architect clients have hired NTI dozens of times.
+We have owner clients who dictate that NTI be on the architect's team even before the architect is selected.

 Since NTI became part of the ASD family, we have started providing our design services for more design-build projects.
 We expect that we will continue to grow our portfolio of design-bid-build projects.
 We further anticipate building and growing our portfolio of design-build projects as well.

-NTI trademarked the term, Planning Before Building because it embodies NTI’s approach of providing our services because we have always known the importance of an excellent low voltage design.
-We continue in that belief, as we look forward to providing our design services for ever more projects this year and in years to come, whether the project is a design-bid-build or a design-build project.
+NTI trademarked the term, Planning Before Building because we have always known the importance of an excellent low voltage design.
+As we look forward to providing design services for projects this year and in years to come, we continue in that belief whether the project is a design-bid-build or a design-build project.